ddhartma/Machine-Learning/README.md

 The average variation of points around the fitted regression line is called the **Residual Standard Error or RSE**.
 This is one of the metrics used to evaluate the overall quality of the fitted regression model.
 The lower the **RSE**, the better it is.

-Since the mean error term is zero, the outcome variable y can be approximately estimated as follow:
+Since the mean error term is zero, the outcome variable y can be approximately estimated like this:

 <img src="https://render.githubusercontent.com/render/math?math=Y = b0 %2B b1 \cdot X" width="150px">